 The Birth of Reform Judaism in Germany - Rabbi Abraham Geiger, a prominent German Jewish scholar, advocates for changes in Jewish practice that would make it easier for Jews to live Jewish lives in a modern society.
 This included: 1) using German instead of Hebrew in prayer; 2) Instituting mixed gender seating in the synagogue; 3) Observing one day, instead of the traditional two days of holidays and festivals; and 4) introducing music during worship services with a cantor and/or choir, and organ.

-Reform congregations are established in several German towns.
+Throughout the 1820's, Reform congregations are established in several German towns.

 Rabbi Isaac Meyer Wise, a Reform Jewish advocate from Bohemia, brings Reform Judaism to America and becomes the Founder of American Reform Judaism.
 As the rabbi of Congregation Beth-El in New York, he implements several reforms including: 1) Counting women in a minyan (the traditional 10 people required to praying in community); 2) Allowing men and women to sit together; 3) Eliminating the Bar Mitzvah ceremony; 4) Replacing the Bar Mitzvah ritual with a Confirmation, celebrating graduation from religious school.